Limited Reference, Reliable Generation: A Two-Component Framework for Tabular Data Generation in Low-Data Regimes: Further Study on Component II

-\textbf{2.2) Instance-Level Filtering in Low-Frequency Subset.} Samples in the low-frequency subset \(\mathcal{D}_{\mathrm{low}}\) tend to reflect under-sampled regions of the feature space, which are more likely to contain useful variation but also noisy or unreliable outputs.
+Samples in the low-density subset \(\mathcal{D}_{\mathrm{low}}\) tend to reflect under-sampled regions of the feature space, which are more likely to contain useful variation but also noisy or unreliable outputs.
 To retain informative samples and discard potential outliers, we apply instance-level filtering guided by model confidence and predictive uncertainty.

 For each sample \((x, y) \in \mathcal{D}_{\mathrm{low}}\), we compute two quantities based on the reference model \(\mathcal{M}\): the average confidence \(\mathrm{Conf}(x)\) and the average predictive uncertainty \(\mathrm{Uncert}(x)\), both measured across training epochs.
-To make the filtering thresholds adaptive to data characteristics, we modulate them using \(\mathrm{ratio}_1\), such that higher redundancy yields looser acceptance criteria:
+To make the filtering thresholds adaptive to data characteristics, we modulate them using $G(p)$, such that higher redundancy yields looser acceptance criteria:

 where \(\mu\) and \(\sigma\) denote the empirical mean and standard deviation over \(\mathcal{D}_{\mathrm{low}}\).
-A higher \(\mathrm{ratio}_1\) yields more relaxed thresholds, allowing retention of uncertain but potentially informative samples; a lower \(\mathrm{ratio}_1\) results in stricter filtering to suppress noise.
+A higher $G(p)$ yields more relaxed thresholds, allowing retention of uncertain but potentially informative samples; a lower $G(p)$ results in stricter filtering to suppress noise.
 A sample is retained if it satisfies both of the following conditions:

 By coupling ${ratio}_1$ with two instance-level quantities, this mechanism effectively adapts filtering criteria across datasets with varying structural sparsity.